nora-codes/CS50-PSET10/README.md

 - ***Returns: The encrypted password***

-Called from [***user_inputs.py***](/application/user_inputs.py), once the user's encryption table has been updated in the database with the most recent entry, it can be applied to the base word.
+Called from [***user_inputs.py***](/application/user_inputs.py), once the user's encryption table has been updated in the database with the most recent entry, the encryption can be applied to the base word.
 There are three functions in this file:

 - *Add Function*: Takes the base word and adds the user's specified characters to the word in the location specified.